Creating Transcripts

 Microsoft Word includes a “Dictate” feature that allows you to generate a transcript by speaking directly into the microphone, or uploading an audio file.
 However, Microsoft Word does not auto-generate captions.
 Step by step instructions for creating a transcript through Microsoft Word can be found on their website.

-Other Free Tools to Create Captions
+Other Tools to Create Captions